- Early Application Types & Info

 |Advanced Freshman||0.00 - 1.99|

 AP Credits are usually not recorded in time, and therefore are not included in unit counts for first-year students.
 Specified time blocks and a selection order within each block are assigned randomly by computer under the supervision of the Office of Residential Life after all applications have been collected in late February.
-Your specified housing selection time is recorded with your name; times cannot be traded or given away.
-You will use the earliest specified time possible to select your room.
+Your specified housing selection time is to you; times cannot be traded or given away.
+You will use the earliest specified time in your roommate group to select your room.

 If you are selecting with a roommate or group of roommates, the earliest time in the group is used for the entire group.
 So, if Chris (3/30 at 7:25 PM) and Pat (3/28 at 4:10 PM) are trying for a room together, Pat's time would be the one they would use because it is the earliest and would give them the best possible chance of getting the room they want.

 The Timing of the Housing Selection Nights (top)

 Students sign up for rooms at specified times in 1 to 3-minute time intervals, from 4pm - 8:30pm daily, students will be allotted time to select from available, gender appropriate spaces.
 Please note that individual rooms and suites are assigned for a single gender, students of different genders are not able to room together in the same room/suite.

 It is not possible for everyone who wants a single room to have one.
 Students with the highest number of course-units have the earliest specified times.
 This means that seniors and juniors will have the first opportunity at the most desirable rooms on campus.
 Everyone can not live in a single or a suite.
 For this reason, we implore you to be realistic when you are planning for where you would like to live.
 You may not get the type of room you desire most, although you will be housed.
 Most sophomores will live with a roommate in a double room.
 Most sophomores will not be housed in the most desirable residence halls on campus.